shoqkhalidd/chatbot/README.md

 # chatbot

 ## Discription
-this project was an customer care chatbot to help on how to use [robot control panel](https://github.com/shoqkhalidd/Robot-Arm-controllers) using IBM watson assistant
+this project was a customer care chatbot to help on how to use [robot control panel](https://github.com/shoqkhalidd/Robot-Arm-controllers) using IBM watson assistant

 ## repository index